 Partner Content, Provided with the support of Barossa Wine

 The wine industry has long been dominated by men, but things are quickly changing.
 The Barossa Wine Auction champions women with a number of leading female wine makers at the forefront.
-Below we chat with Jane Thomson; ‘Mistress of Ceremonies’ at this year’s event.
+Below we chat with Jane Thomson; ‘Mistress of Ceremonies’ at this year’s event- taking place today!
 (Partner Content)

 Wine has an important place in Australian culture – it’s a feature of celebrations, of special occasions, and also just of a good night in with a delicious dinner and excellent company.